Giants beat Rockies 6-3 to keep slim playoff hopes alive – KION546

 Colorado outfielder Charlie Blackmon was placed on the 10-day injured list with a torn meniscus in his left knee.
 He will undergo surgery Monday in Denver and should be ready for spring training next season.

-“He’s bummed,” Rockies manager Bud Black said.
+“He’s bummed,” Black said.
 “I think every player wants to finish the season on the field and healthy.
 Charlie sets such a great standard for durability and finishing out a season.
 He’s bummed because he wants to play.”

 The injury occurred last week, but Blackmon tried to play through it as long as he could.